yoongtr/Grammar-Error-Correction-with-OpenNMT-tf/README.md

     * tgt-train.txt
     * tgt-val.txt
     * tgt-test.txt

+* Move all above files to ~/training folder

 ## 3) Build vocabulary
+* This creates the vocabulary for the model.
+Build vocabulary from data files by:
    `onmt-build-vocab --size 10000 --save_vocab src-vocab.txt src-train.txt`
    `onmt-build-vocab --size 10000 --save_vocab tgt-vocab.txt tgt-train.txt`
+* Alternatively, vocabulary can also be built from external sources, e.g. Wikidump.
+If data is highly specific on one subject, build from data files for higher accuracy
+* Change vocabulary --size to fit your data size

-## 4) Create config data.yml file (in data folder)
+## 4) Create config data.yml file (in ~/training)
 See [OpenNMT parameters documentation](https://opennmt.net/OpenNMT-tf/configuration.html) for parameters tuning

 ## 5) Train model
+` cd training`
 * Parameters
     * To specify which GPU to run: CUDA_VISIBLE_DEVICES=gpu_id_1,gpu_id_2
     * To choose number of GPUs to train (batches are processed in parralel): --num_gpus no_of_gpus